-Behind every gorgeous, bountiful garden is a great deal of dirty work.
-Fortunately, a pair of rugged, reliable gloves makes yard tasks faster, safer, and easier.
-Whether you’re planting seeds, pruning thorny bushes, pulling stubborn weeds, or spreading chemicals such as herbicide, pesticide, or synthetic fertilizers, there are gloves designed to better handle each specific task.
+Behind every beautiful, bountiful garden is a great deal of dirty work.
+Fortunately, a pair of rugged, reliable gloves makes yard tasks faster, safer, and more manageable.
+Whether you’re planting seeds, pruning thorny bushes, pulling stubborn weeds, or spreading chemicals, such as herbicides, pesticides, or synthetic fertilizers, gardening gloves may make these tasks simpler, cleaner, and more pleasant.

-- BEST BANG FOR THE BUCK: Pine Tree Tools Gardening Gloves
+- BEST BANG FOR THE BUCK: Pine Tree Tools Bamboo Gardening Gloves

-- BEST LIGHTWEIGHT: COOLJOB Gardening Gloves for Women
+- BEST LIGHT-DUTY: Cooljob Gardening Gloves for Women

 - BEST INSULATED: Wells Lamont Women’s Latex-Coated Grip Winter Gloves

-- BEST WITH CLAWS: Alkey Gardening Gloves with Claws
+- BEST WITH CLAWS: Famoy Claw Gardening Gloves for Planting

 - BEST FOR PLANTING: Amazing Stuff For You!
 Garden Gloves, Super Grippy